nil-two/cdr/README.md

 ### -b, --base=\<directory\>

-Use the `directory` as the base directory.
+Use the `directory` as the base directory, and add a candidate of the base directory.
 The default value is the value of `CDR_BASE` or none.
 This option takes precedence over `CDR_BASE`.